sheerun/vim-polyglot/README.md

 let g:polyglot_disabled = ['css']
 ```

-Note that disabling languages won't make in general your vim startup any faster / slower (only for specific file type).
-Vim-polyglot is selection of language plugins that are loaded only on demand.
+Please note that disabling a language won't make in your vim startup any faster / slower (only for specific this specific filetype).
+All plugins are loaded lazily, on demand.

 ## Contributing

-Language packs are periodically updated using automated `build` script.
+Language packs are periodically updated using automated `scripts/build` script.

 Feel free to add your language to `packages.yaml`, and send pull-request.
-Please don't run `./build` and include that in your PR, send just changes to `packages.yaml` and `build` script if really necessary.
+Please don't run `scripts/build` and include that in your PR, send just changes to `packages.yaml` and `build` script if really necessary.
+You can run `scripts/test` to run rough tests.

 ## License